telerik/xamarin-forms-docs/controls/calendar/calendar-getting-started.md

 > The path of the assemblies is relative to the `Binaries` folder that is located in the installation folder of the controls.
 >The default location is `C:\Program Files (x86)\Telerik\UI for Xamarin QX XXX\Binaries`.

+!Before adding reference to any Telerik library, please make sure the required [Xamarin.Forms and Xamarin.Android.Support]({% slug required-android-support-libraries%}) libraries are installed on your PC.

+>!Before adding reference to any Telerik library, please make sure the required [Xamarin.Forms and Xamarin.Android.Support]({% slug required-android-support-libraries%}) libraries are installed on your PC.

+#!Before adding reference to any Telerik library, please make sure the required [Xamarin.Forms and Xamarin.Android.Support]({% slug required-android-support-libraries%}) libraries are installed on your PC.

 ### Portable Project

 #### XamarinForms\\Common\\